The largest organ in the human body is the skin. It is composed of three layers and is a live, breathing organism.

 Skin Types Versus Skin Conditions

 Skin type is what you are born with.
 It generally stays the same throughout your life.
+See our article on skin types: What is my Skin Type?.

-There is only four skin types:
+There are only four skin types:

 The most common skin conditions are: